-In order to provide greater availability to more productions in Angeles District, the production representative should call Film Coordinator Melony Light to determine if a park location is available and to reserve the location.
-Angeles District requires productions to provide a non-refundable credit card authorization for the Park Review fee in order to reserve a date on the calendar.
-Once a beach or park has been booked, the production company representative must apply for a permit with the CFC, and the review fee payment authorization will be applied to the final amount due.
+In order to provide greater availability to more productions in Angeles District, the production representative should email Film Coordinator Melony Light to determine if a park location is available and to reserve the location.
+Once a beach or park has been booked, the production company representative must apply for a permit with the CFC, which will trigger an invoice for the review fee, parking and anticipated monitor fees.
 This payment is due immediately.
-Except for the exclusion listed below, review fees are non-refundable.
+Except for the exclusion listed below, review fees are non-refundable. \

 For simple shoots, payment by credit card is requested.
-If you cannot pay by credit card, you may Fed-Ex or mail a check to the CFC or make your payment in cash at the Park office in Calabasas (address under contacts above).
+If you cannot pay by credit card, you may Fed-Ex or mail a check to Film Billing or make your payment in cash at the Park Office in Calabasas (address under contacts above).

 - A permit may be requested for multiple days. - When filling out applications, be as specific as possible.
-Include date(s), times, number of cast, crew and background players as well as all anticipated activities, including SFX/pyrotechnics and the use of drones. - If a permit is canceled with more than 24 hours' notice (one full business day), no monitor fees will be imposed (the review fee however, will still be due). - If a permit is canceled with less than 24 hours' notice (one full business day), you will be obligated to pay all previously agreed-upon monitor and review fees.
-However, if the DPR245A has not yet been done, time spent reviewing the application is minimal and a monitor has not yet been lined-up, there will be no cost.

-- Should you cancel and another company wants the same beach/park on that day, you would receive a refund for the review fee(s).
+Include date(s), times, number of cast, crew and background players as well as all anticipated activities, including SFX/pyrotechnics, equipment to be used, and the use of drones.
+If a permit is canceled with more than 24 hours' notice (one full business day), no monitor fees will be imposed (the review fee however, will still be due). - If a permit is canceled with less than 24 hours' notice (one full business day), you will be obligated to pay all previously agreed-upon monitor and review fees. - However, if the DPR245A has not yet been done, time spent reviewing the application is minimal and a monitor has not yet been lined-up, there will be no cost. - \Should you cancel, and another company wants the same beach/park on that day, you would receive a refund for the review fee(s).
 A refund of monitor fees would depend on the other company's needs. - The CFC does not issue retroactive permits. - Don't assume a permit has been approved because you've spoken to local park staff.
-It's not guaranteed until all activities have been approved, insurance documents have been submitted, and the permit has been issued by the CFC and State Parks.
+It's not guaranteed until all activities have been approved, insurance documents have been submitted and the permit has been issued by the CFC and State Parks.